anshumannandan/Stocks_Data_Analysis/README.md

 This will open a browser instance with the jupyter interface displaying current directory structure

-6. Navigate to the notebook by selecting assignment.ipynb
+6. Navigate to the notebook by selecting analysis.ipynb

-7. From the menu bar select Kernel>Change kernel>venv

-8. From the menu bar select Cells>Run all or Kernel>Restart & Run All
+7. From the menu bar select Restart & Run All